paravz/Open-GApps/README.md

 # Open-GApps

 My custom gapps-config.txt created following [Open GApps Advanced Features and Options](https://github.com/opengapps/opengapps/wiki/Advanced-Features-and-Options).
+I use it with [LineageOS](https://lineageos.org/), will work for other Android ROMs that support [OpenGapps](http://opengapps.org/).

 # GApps repackaging
 Bash script for Unix/Linux/Mac/Cygwin to replace standard APKs included in opengapps with your custom versions.

-**Sample uses**
+**Why repackage?**

+- keep customizations in a single .zip
 - include older version of googlecamera that works for your phone (ie hammerhead needs googlecamera 3.2 to support HDR+)
-- replace youtube.apk with a ad-free patched version from [arter97](https://forum.xda-developers.com/android/apps-games/app-patched-ad-free-youtube-apks-t3449312)
+- replace youtube.apk with a ad-free patched version from [arter97](https://forum.xda-developers.com/android/apps-games/app-patched-ad-free-youtube-apks-t3449312) or [vanced edition](https://forum.xda-developers.com/showpost.php?p=72775808&postcount=2)

 **Requirements**
 - bash, unzip, zip, lzip, find